MEAT-EATING AND YOUR HEALTH

 Unfortunately, most animals in the USA and some in other nations are not fed their natural food, which is grass, insects and other forage.
 Instead, they are fed on corn and perhaps other things that are inexpensive and abundant.
 This produces a less healthy meat that is much lower in zinc and in omega-3 fatty acids, for example.

 A joint effort between the USDA and Clemson University researchers in 2009 determined a total of 10 key areas where grass-fed beef is better than grain-fed for human health.
 In a side-by-side comparison, they determined that grass-fed beef was:

 Lower in total fat

 Dr. Peter D'Adamo's research on blood types indicates that some blood types fare better on a diet that includes animal products.
 This should come as no surprise.
 The design of our bodies is ancient, and some developed in climates where flesh foods were the only available source of nutrition.
 Is it a surprise these bodies function best with animal proteins?
-Unfortunately, I have not found Dr. D’Adamo’s blood type diets too useful, but he does emphasize that some people definitely need meat, and I appreciate this very much.
+We do not find Dr. D’Adamo’s blood type diets too useful, but he does emphasize that some people definitely need meat, and we appreciate this very much.

 In certain illnesses such as cancer, eliminating red meat and eggs is helpful to reduce one’s iron intake for about a year or so.
 However, as the body is rebuilt using nutritional balancing science, but not necessarily other methods, everyone can benefit by then re-introducing organically-produced flesh foods into the diet.